SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Trion?

-For routine pumping and maintenance, a permit is not typically required.
-However, for any repairs, modifications, or a full system replacement, you absolutely must obtain a permit from the Chattooga County Health Department before any work begins.
-This ensures the work is compliant with local health and environmental codes.
+For routine maintenance like pumping, a permit is not required.
+However, for any system alteration—such as repairing a broken line, replacing the tank, or installing a new drainfield—you absolutely must obtain a permit from the Chattooga Board of Health before work begins.
+This ensures the job is done to current health and safety standards.

 Can heavy rain delay pumping in Trion?